11 Most Popular Tools for Logging and Monitoring API Calls

 2 - Prometheus

 Prometheus is a widely-adopted open source monitoring solution.
+Prometheus also excels in infrastructure monitoring, helping to ensure system reliability and performance.
 It has generated quite a following due to its developer outreach backing, with ample documentation, blogs, video content, etc. That being said, Prometheus was designed to generate insights based on metrics, and thus is often considered more an “insights” solution than a “logging” one.
 Logs are stored locally and are then pointed to by Prometheus when an issue is detected per the metrics – for this reason, users typically use Prometheus in addition to an API logging solution for remote hosting, which makes Prometheus – at least for a subset of users – a half solution for monitoring API products.

 Benefits